 How did I manage to go so fast the last time?
 Does having legs two years older make that much difference?
 Nah, I’m sure it’s because I bonked this year.
 You think I would know better.

-My feelings about “never”, of course, change as soon as I wake up the next day.
+Of course, my feelings about “never” change as soon as I wake up the next day.
 I’m already thinking about next time!
 And this year’s ride takes on legendary status in my mind.
-All I remember is the beautiful scenery, and Leslie’s description of the awesome sight of 3,500 bikes that stretch up and down the passes as far as the eye can see.
+All I remember is the beautiful scenery, and Leslie’s description of the awesome sight of 3,500 bikes stretching up and down the passes as far as the eye can see.

-It’s funny how we forget the pain and suffering, and only remember the adventure part, the fun part.
-But without the pain and suffering, would there be an adventure?
+It’s funny how we forget the pain and suffering, and only remember the adventure part, the beautiful part, the fun part.
+But without the pain and suffering, would there have been an adventure?